-- 4.3.1 The Site on which the Proposed Development will be located is to the immediate north of the existing Tynagh Power Station.
-The Site comprises brownfield land (former mine site), an electricity pylon (and overhead power lines), a disused galvanised shed and woodland and grassland in the northern and north-eastern sections.
-Ground levels on the southern portion of the Site are relatively flat and slopes eastwards from approximately 66.5m Above Ordnance Datum (AOD) in the west to 62.5mAOD in the east close to the former Tailings Pond.
+4.3.1 The Site on which the Proposed Development will be located is to the immediate north of the existing Tynagh Power Station.
+The Site comprises brownfield land (former mine site), an electricity pylon (and overhead power lines), a disused galvanised shed and woodland and grassland in the northern and north-eastern sections and the existing Tynagh Power Station gas Above Ground Installation (AGI) and electrical substation in the south.
+Ground levels on the southern portion of the Site north of the existing electrical substation are relatively flat and slopes eastwards from approximately 66.5m Above Ordnance Datum

+(AOD) in the west to 62.5mAOD in the east close to the former Tailings Pond.
 The north western portion of the site comprises a large spoil mound at approximately 72mAOD which contains temporary building foundations for prefabricated buildings used during the construction of the existing power station.
 The north eastern portion of the site comprises woodland, scrub and grassland.
 The Site is bisected by an electricity pylon and 220kV overhead power lines running south-north from the power station substation site.
-The area available for the Proposed Development (the 'red line' planning application area) is 5.53ha. - 4.3.2 The Site is accessed from the south through the existing Tynagh Power Station facility from the LP4310 Gurtymadden to Tynagh Road which joins with the N65 Loughrea to Portumna Road approximately 4km north of the Site at Gurtymadden crossroads.
+The area available for the Proposed Development (the 'red line' planning application area) is 8.3ha.

+4.3.2 The Site is accessed from the south through the existing Tynagh Power Station facility from the LP4310 Gurtymadden to Tynagh Road which joins with the N65 Loughrea to Portumna Road approximately 4km north of the Site at Gurtymadden crossroads.
 To the south of the Site the Gurtymadden to Tynagh Road junctions with the Loughrea to Tynagh Road at Lisheen.